 Zen emphasizes rigorous self-control, meditation practice, insight into nature, and the personal expression of this insight in daily life, especially for the benefit of others.

 China is believed to be the first country to practice Zen religiously.
 It is said to have originated in the 6th century during the Tang dynasty as Chan Buddhism and was introduced to Japanese and Vietnamese civilization in the 7th century.

 Since then, this practice has been echoed throughout Western cultures.
 In the US, meditation was introduced by Japanese Zen teachers after World War II to help communities and individuals recover from the emotional traumas of conflict.

 The Training of Zen

 Only after the death of a Zen teacher does someone get to be called a Zen master.
-It is truly believed in this religion that a person only arrives at deep understanding of this knowledge and practice of Zen Buddhism through face to face teachings.
+It is truly believed in this religion that a person only arrives at a deep understanding of this knowledge and practice of Zen Buddhism through face-to-face teachings.

 In our modern culture, this would be extremely difficult because attaining this level of enlightenment requires remaining still with no expectations or goals in mind.

 As human beings, we are compelled to always want something in return for our actions, or sometimes even no action at all.
 It is very difficult to do away with any needs.